Early voting bills to hit Hobbs’ desk

 Feb.
 5

-Thomas Galvin, the Chairman of Maricopa County Board of Supervisors joined “Arizona Horizon” today to discuss the bills.
+Thomas Galvin, Chairman of Maricopa County Board of Supervisors, joined “Arizona Horizon” to discuss the bills.

-He would like to set a new deadline for voting, the Friday before election day to ensure verification.
-Chairman Galvin says it takes any time between ten days and two weeks for all counties in Arizona to open all the mailed-in ballots and approve the legitimacy of signatures.
+He would like to set a new deadline for voting, the Friday before election day, to ensure verification.
+Chairman Galvin said it takes anywhere between 10 days and two weeks for all counties in Arizona to open all the mailed-in ballots and approve the legitimacy of signatures.